kojiro5150/phdss-instructions/ethics.md

   content.
 If the analysis genuinely cannot reach a signal, write CAUTION with a rationale stating the specific influence condition or ethical uncertainty that prevents a stronger signal.

+  LAYER 1 PARSER CONTRACTS — DO NOT CHANGE:
+  - **Early-Warning & Monitoring Signals** — appears EXACTLY ONCE in the output.
+    Do not open a second instance.
+Cover all manipulation indicators, trust loss signals, narrative capture signs, and unintended coercion markers in the single instance.
+SECTION CLOSED after this analysis — write **Context Translation** next.
+Do not open a second Early-Warning block.

   ORIGIN NOTE: This file was migrated from the Custom GPT "Ethical Influence, Integrity & Foreign Interference Director" v2.0.
 The PHDSS inline mandate